NullBeta001/v-lopes-eng/README.md

 This project uses [Husky](https://typicode.github.io/husky/) v9+ to run Git hooks automatically:

-- **Pre-commit Hook**: Automatically runs `npm run build` before each commit
+- **Pre-push Hook**: Automatically runs `npm run build` before each push to remote
-  - If the build fails, the commit is aborted
+  - If the build fails, the push is aborted
-  - This ensures that only working code is committed to the repository
+  - This ensures that only working code is pushed to the repository
+  - Allows you to make local commits without building, improving development workflow

 The hooks are automatically set up when you run `npm install` (via the `prepare` script).